python/devguide/setup.rst

 You can regenerate the ABI file by yourself by invoking the ``regen abidump`` Make target.
 Note that for doing this you need to regenerate the ABI file in the same environment that the GitHub CI uses to check for it.
-This is because different platform may include some platform-specific details that make the check fail even if the Python ABI is the same.
+This is because different platforms may include some platform-specific details that make the check fail even if the Python ABI is the same.
 The easier way to regenerate the ABI file using the same platform as the CI uses is by using docker: